From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 The Discovery:

-Client payment terms question.
-He’d answered this 23 times in 5 days.
-Same question, slightly different context, but fundamentally identical decision criteria.
-Yet he spent 30-45 minutes each time analyzing from scratch.
+Client payment terms questions had come up 23 times in 5 days.
+Same question, slightly different context, but the decision criteria were fundamentally identical, and he still spent 30–45 minutes each time analyzing from scratch.

-These weren’t strategic decisions requiring deep analysis.
-These were routine decisions that should have taken 15 minutes with a framework.
+These weren’t strategic decisions that required deep analysis.
+They were routine decisions that should have taken 15 minutes with a framework.

 Week 1 Outcome: